Goa — overview

 Goa is India’s smallest state by area.
-It spent 451 years as a Portuguese colony — from 1510 until 1961 when it was absorbed into the Indian Union — and that history is visible in everything: the Baroque churches, the pastel-colored houses with oyster-shell windows, the cuisine built on vinegar and pork, and a pace of life described by the local Konkani word susegad, meaning a contented, unhurried ease.
+It spent 451 years as a Portuguese colony from 1510 until 1961 and that history is visible in everything: the Baroque churches, the pastel-colored houses with oyster-shell windows, the cuisine built on vinegar and pork, and a pace of life described by the local Konkani word susegad, meaning a contented, unhurried ease.

 The practical division for a traveler is between North Goa and South Goa.
 North Goa contains the party beaches, flea markets, water sports, heritage sites, and most of the tourist infrastructure.
-South Goa has the quieter and more scenic beaches, the state’s most dramatic waterfall, and a slower atmosphere suited to longer stays.
+South Goa has the quieter and more scenic beaches, the waterfalls, and a slower atmosphere suited to longer stays.

 Arambol Beach